 Guava BBQ Sauce ingredients on kitchen table.

-How To Make Guava BBQ Sauce
+How To Make Easy Guava BBQ Sauce

 Cooking minced garlic, chopped guava, and diced onion in olive oil in a saucepan over medium heat.